mokarakaya/machine-learning-and-python-notes/machine_learning/ml-design/002-ml-system-design-framework.md

 - Compare to the baseline.
 # Deploy the model
 -  A/B tests, canary deployment, feature flags, and/or shadow deployment.
-- How will the model be served? e.g. vertexai endpoint with batching input (bentoml)
+- How will the model be served and integrated with backend/frontend?
+  - Vertexai endpoint with batching input (bentoml)
+  - Kubernetes with orchestration
+  - Feature stores.
 - Monitor the health and the performance of the model.
 # Wrap up
 - Debrief: